codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 Note that using a service account is a more secure option due to granular permission settings.

-Whether you use Firebase token or service account, add it to your environment variables in application or team settings.
-Reference it in `codemagic.yaml` as `$FIREBASE_TOKEN` or `$FIREBASE_SERVICE_ACCOUNT` respectively.
+Save the Firebase token or the contents of the service account JSON file to your environment variables in the application or team settings.
+Click **Secure** to encrypt the value.
+Then, reference it in `codemagic.yaml` as `$FIREBASE_TOKEN` or `$FIREBASE_SERVICE_ACCOUNT` respectively.

 Example configuration for publishing Android and iOS artifacts to Firebase: